danielqiang/pollevbot/README.md

 `pollevbot` can be configured to run at scheduled dates/times with [Heroku](http://heroku.com/).
-Suppose you want to answer polls made by poll host `teacher123` every Monday and Wednesday from 11:30 AM to 12:30 PM in your timezone.
+Suppose you want to answer polls made by poll host `teacher123` every Monday and Wednesday from 11:30 AM to 12:30 PM in your timezone on your UW account.
 To do this, first deploy to Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/danielqiang/pollevbot)